 Click the image above to access the Key Stage 3 Curriculum Map for Art

 All Years 7, 8 and 9 students study Art which follows the Key Stage 3 National Curriculum.
 This involves working within a number of artistic disciplines including drawing, painting, researching different styles and printing.
 In addition pupils are introduced to a number of broad artistic traditions and through learning about the history of art, develop an appreciation of influential historic and contemporary art movements and artists..

 Click the image above to access the Key Stage 4 Curriculum Map for Art

 GCSE Fine Art is an exciting and dynamic course whereby students are given the freedom and guidance to succeed.
 Students at GCSE study the AQA Fine Art specification, developing confidence in a wide range of traditional and contemporary Fine Art practices.
 There is a great emphasis placed on the students developing their own direction and work is often ambitious in scale and thought processes.
 Students will explore the techniques of a number of artists, using their findings to inspire their own progress.

 There are various extra-curricular opportunities including a yearly trip to Liverpool, GCSE workshops and drop-in sessions.

-The Art Department at Formby High School follows the new two year AQA Specification for Art & Design (Fine Art).
+The Art Department at Formby High School follows the new two year AQA Specification for Art & Design (Fine Art) in Sixth Form.